ghi-electronics/BrainPad-Docs/resources/troubleshooting-guide.md

 Use this guide to troubleshoot any issues with your BrainPad.
 Please follow the steps on this page before going to [BrainPad Discussion Forum](https://forums.ghielectronics.com/c/brainpad) for help.

 ## Identify which BrainPad you have
 A small number of early adopters received older versions of the BrainPad.
+The current production BrainPad has "BP2 Rev B" printed in the lower left corner.
 If your BrainPad doesn't look exactly like the image below, check the [Older BrainPad](older-brainpad.md) page for more details.

 > [!Tip]
 > Check the reset button.
 If it is smaller than the directional buttons you have an [**Older BrainPad**](older-brainpad.md).